|

 git commit -am 'Bump changelogs.'

-and sometimes prepended with a epoch (for example 2:
+and sometimes prepended with a epoch (for example 2:).
+Passing

-is usually a good rule of thumb, since dch
+$foo-1 is usually a good rule of thumb, since dch will complain if

 the epoch is missing (given the specified version string wouldn’t be